castro-miguel-1993/catch2js/README.md

 # catch2js
-one file .py that catch it all files .js in the web site
+One file .py that catch it all files .js in the web site

 # FORM OF USE